pearcej/pearcej.github.io/csc426/index.md

 ### In class

 - Discuss readings
-- Using best practices as descrbed in [T02: Forking and Git Branches](https://docs.google.com/document/d/1H0hvucJYxOafntCageQ8V5SI2O--GcANHD9TEtSZyPw/edit?usp=sharing), contribute your link to our [2023 course listing of websites](https://pearcej.github.io/csc426/websites-f23.html) in order to make it look like [the 2019 course listing of websites](https://pearcej.github.io/csc426/websites-f19.html)
+- Using best practices as described in [T02: Forking and Git Branches](https://docs.google.com/document/d/1H0hvucJYxOafntCageQ8V5SI2O--GcANHD9TEtSZyPw/edit?usp=sharing), contribute your link to our [2023 course listing of websites](https://pearcej.github.io/csc426/websites-f23.html) in order to make it look like [the 2019 course listing of websites](https://pearcej.github.io/csc426/websites-f19.html)
 - Meet with [Dr. Brad Miller](https://www.linkedin.com/in/bnmnetp/)

 ### Before next class